-Upper Merion Municipal Utility Authority (the "Authority") is a separate legal entity (incorporated August 6, 1986), which is primarily responsible for bonds issued to finance the expansion of the Matsunk Sewer Treatment Plant and system and the Trout Run Sewer Plant in the Township.
+The Upper Merion Sanitary and Stormwater Authority (the "Authority") is a separate legal entity (originally incorporated August 6, 1986 as the Upper Merion Municipal Utility Authority), which was responsible for bonds issued to finance the expansion of the Matsunk Sewer Treatment Plant and system and the Trout Run Sewer Plant in the Township.
+In 2017 (April 13th), a change of name of the Authority from the Upper Merion Municipal Utility Authority as well as restating and expanding the Authority's purpose was approved by the Commonwealth of Pennsylvania.
+The Authority's purpose was expanded for the planning, management, and implementation of stormwater systems and the assessment of any fee.